rifezacharyd/rifezacharyd/README.md

 - 👋 Hello world, my name is [@rifezacharyd](https://www.github.com/rifezacharyd).
-- 👀 I’m an American Veteran, Entrepreneur, and Computational Mathematics student at Liberty University.
+- 👀 I’m an American Veteran, Entrepreneur, and Industrial Engineering Technology student at Liberty University.
-- 🌱 specializing in Actuarial Mathematics, Finance, and Entrepreneurship.
+- 🌱 specializing in Finance, Data Science with Machine Learning and AI, and Entrepreneurship.
 - 📫 You can easily reach me at <a href="mailto:zdrife@liberty.edu">zdrife@liberty.edu</a> or at <a href="tel:+12766965133">+1 276 696 5133</a> to schedule a meeting anytime.